learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 <b> 4.
 Drop n/a rows for "Release Clause"

 Drop rows for which "Release Clause" is none or not given.
 This is part of a soccer player's contract dealing with being bought out by another team.
-Release Clause will be the target variable for our regression model. </b>
+Release Clause will be the target variable for our regression model.
+After you have dropped them, see how many rows are remaining.</b>

 ```python